Skip to main content

 Overview

-LLM Controls page header showing the Budgets, Rate Limits, and Model Access tabs
+The Controls group of the LLM Management hub showing the Budgets, Rate Limits, and Model Access sections

-BudgetsCap how many tokens — and optionally how much money — a scope (org, group, role, or user) is allowed to spend in a daily, weekly, or monthly period.
+BudgetsCap how many tokens — and optionally how much money — a scope (org, group, role, or user) is allowed to spend in a daily, weekly, or monthly period, optionally narrowed to a specific provider, model route, or upstream model.
 Block requests once exhausted, or warn only.

 Rate LimitsThrottle a scope with requests-per-minute and / or tokens-per-minute caps measured over a rolling 60-second window.